Andy Mill – Net Worth, Age, Bio, Family, Birthday, Wiki!

 He separated from his first wife, Robin, a former Miss California.
 Andy Mill married tennis pro-Chris Evert in Boca Raton, Florida, on July 30, 1988.
 They had first met at a New Year’s Eve celebration at the Hotel Jerome in Aspen, Colorado, 19 months earlier.

 Andy and Christ divorced in December 2006 in Fort Lauderdale, Florida.
 They were alleging unresolved issues after 18 years of marriage.
-The three children, Andy Mill and Chris Evert were named Colton Jack, Nicholas Joseph, and Alexander James.
+The three children, Andy Mill and Chris Evert, were named Colton Jack, Nicholas Joseph, and Alexander James.

 A former friend of the couple and golfer Greg Norman, Evert had replaced Mill.
 Evert gave Mill $7 million in cash and securities, a $4 million Aspen home, and several vehicles.
 Before Evert and Norman divorced after 15 months of marriage, Mill and Harvick married.
 Mill and Harvick are now divorced.
 Harvick, who Mill also refers to as his best buddy, they involve in activities like riding along the coast, skiing, fishing, and bow shooting.